mo1297mo/webtechproject/README.md

 # Restaurant Online Booking System

 Welcome to the Restaurant Online Booking System project!
 This application allows users to easily reserve tables at our restaurant for specific time slots.
-This README provides an overview of the project, its features, and how to set it up.
+This project was developed as part of a university course and is intended for educational purposes.

 ## Table of Contents
 - [Features](#features)